ryanzec/coding-standards/reactjs.md

 },
 ```

-You must allow specific the display name of the component.
+You must specify the display name of the component.

 ```javascript
 //good